patrickbr/gtfstidy/README.md

     $ go get github.com/patrickbr/gtfstidy

 ## 2. Usage
-Each GTFS processor has to be excplitly enable.
+Each GTFS processor has to be enabled explicitly.
 See

     $ gtfstidy --help

 for possible options.

 ## 3. Example

-Process the SFMTA-Feed with all features enabled:
+Process the SFMTA-Feed with all processors enabled:

     $ gtfstidy -SCRmTcidsOeD sanfrancisco.zip

-## 4. Evaluation results
+## 4. Evaluation

 ### SFMTA feed